Olympics: Noah Lyles wins men's 100m final – DW – 08/04/2024

 Lyles is the first American to win the event since Justin Gatlin won in the 2004 Athens Games.

-He started slow but accelerated through the finish to beat Thompson by five-thousandth of a second.
+He started slow but accelerated through the finish to beat Thompson by five-thousandth of a second with a new personal best time of 9.79 seconds

 "It's the one I wanted, it's the hard battle, it's the amazing opponents," he said.

+That was two thousandths of a second faster than Akani Simbini of South Africa who ended fourth, setting new national record of 9.83 seconds.

+Defending champion Lamont Marcell Jacobs of Italy, heavily strapped, finished fifth in 9.85 and, such was the quality of the race, that eighth-placed Oblique Seville of Jamaica still clocked 9.91 seconds.

-"Everybody came prepared for the fight and I wanted to prove that I'm the man among all of them, I'm the wolf among wolves," Lyles added.
+"Everybody came prepared for the fight and I wanted to prove that I'm the man among all of them, I'm the wolf among wolves," Lyles said.

+It was the first time eight men have broken 10 seconds in a wind-legal 100 metres race.

 This is a breaking news story, and it will be updated.